Does My Albany Basement Need Them?

 Homeowners at that time used this kind of basement for utility space, laundry and storage.

 Depending on its age, your home may have been built before today’s egress window requirements.
 Or it may have windows with a shorter opening.

-If you have an older home, there’s a good likelihood it has skinny rectangular windows in the basement.
-Also called hopper windows, these above-ground windows open inward to provide fresh air.
+If you own an older home, there’s a good chance it has narrow windows in the basement.
+Also known as hopper windows, these above-ground windows open inward to provide fresh air.

-Requirements for Basement Windows
+Requirements for Egress Windows in Basements

 According to the International Residential Code, basement windows must have:

 - An opening width of at least 20 inches.